 Action Without a Meeting.
 Any action required or permitted by the Act to be taken at an annual or special meeting of Shareholders may be taken without a meeting, without prior notice and without a vote, if a consent in writing, setting forth the action so taken, is signed by the holders of outstanding Shares having not less than the minimum number of votes that would be necessary to authorize or take the action at a meeting at which all Shares entitled to vote thereon were present and voted.
 Prompt notice of the taking of the corporate action without a meeting by less than unanimous written consent shall be given to Shareholders who have not consented in writing

 Conduct of Meeting.
 At each meeting of Shareholders, a chair shall preside.
-In the absence of a specific selection by the Board, the chair shall be the Chairperson of the Board as provided in Section _____ of Article _____ of this Agreement.
+In the absence of a specific selection by the Board, the chair shall be the Chairperson of the Board as provided in Section 7.1 of this Agreement.
 The chair shall determine the order of business and shall have the authority to establish rules for the conduct of the meeting that are fair to Shareholders.
 The chair of the meeting shall announce at the meeting when the polls close for each matter voted on.
 If no announcement is made, the polls shall be deemed to have closed on the meeting’s final adjournment.
 After the polls close, no ballots, proxies, or votes, or any revocations or changes to them, may be accepted.

 Inspectors of Election.
 The Board, or the chair presiding at any Shareholders’ meeting, may appoint one or more inspectors.
 If appointed, the inspectors shall determine the number of Shares outstanding and the voting power of each, the Shares represented at the meeting, the existence of a quorum, and the validity and effect of proxies, and shall receive votes, ballots, or consents, hear and determine challenges or consents, determine the result, and do such acts as are proper to conduct the election or vote with fairness to all Shareholders.
 On request of the person presiding at the meeting, the inspectors shall make and execute a written report to the person presiding at the meeting of any of the facts found by them and matters determined by them.
 The report shall be prima facie evidence of the facts stated and of the vote as certified by the inspectors.